 The main legal document used is a Student Placement Deed, which covers all legal aspects of clinical placements.
 The Deed is a strategic and overarching legal agreement between an education provider (such as a university or registered training organisation) and Queensland Health.

 There are 2 different types of Deeds within Queensland, and these are differentiated by the legislation governing the placement.
 To minimise confusion, these will be referred as Group A and Group B.

 It is important that you know which type of provider you are under these categories.

 - Group A:

 - This group mainly consists of tertiary education providers in Queensland and interstate.

 - Group B:

 - This group is mostly made up of registered training organisations (RTOs) in Queensland and interstate.
-Current Deeds for this contract group do not expire until at least 2019.

 Please refer to the full list of education providers with whom Queensland Health currently has Deeds.